thecoolwinter/CBOR/README.md

     }
 }
 ```

 >   [!WARNING]
 >
->   You **need** to prefix your data with the `NULL` byte when encoding.
-This library will not handle that for you.
-It is invalid DAG-CBOR encoding to not include the prefixed byte.
+>   It's *your* responsibility to correctly encode CIDs in the data container.
+That includes the `NULL` byte for raw binary CID encoding (which DAG-CBOR expects).

 Now, any time the encoder finds a `CID` type it will encode it using the correct tag.
 ```swift